ranjanhebbar/ranjanhebbar.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Introduction
+Bio
 ======

 I am an MTS-Silicon Design Engineer at AMD, Inc.. in Austin, TX.
-I received my Master's and Doctorate in Computer Engineering from the University of Alabama in Huntsville.
+I received my Master's (2018) and Doctorate (2021) in Computer Engineering from the University of Alabama in Huntsville.

-My research interests include computer architecture, CPU power management, application tracing and characterization, virtualization, throughput computing, and compiler evaluation.
+My research interests include Computer Architecture, CPU Power Management, Application Tracing and Characterization, Virtualization, Throughput Computing, and Compiler Evaluation.

 In my current role at AMD, I focus on application characterization, single-threaded and multi-threaded worklaod tracing and performance bringup of client CPU products.